NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/archive-manifest-block.md

   }
 }
 ```

+### Proposal Comparison
+First proposal has the benefit of making the `archiveContents` block optional.
+So in cases where the user does not care about the contents of the archives, they can omit the block.
+Alternatively it might be impossible to determine the contents of the archives, for example in case of binary splits.
+It can also handle cases where a single file is spread over multiple archives.
+Negative is the duplication of data, which can be a problem in case of objects with many files.

+The second proposal tries to make the `state` block more consistent with the way it has been used so far.
+Additionally it avoids duplicating information.
+However it would require listing what files are in which archive in `state` block.
+This can be a problem if contents of the archives are not known, or when same file is spread over several archives.

 **Recommendation: Proposal 2 seems like the better option to us, as it avoids duplication, and seems to be most consistent with current inventory.json structure.**